 Returns a concatenation of all the strings passed to the function as parameters.

-Returns the expected type of the expression into which the template expands.
-Makes sense if the template expands in the right part of an assignment, after
+Returns the expected type of the expression where the template expands (in the right part of an assignment, after

 Returns the name of the current file with its extension.